Slipping the boundaries

 If the conversation turns to food shortages in the East, she cites figures on the unemployed back home, who see oranges in shop windows and can’t buy them.
 There may be more housing in the West, but no one can afford it.
 True, it can take as long as twelve years to receive delivery of a car in the East, but the cars you get so easily in the West clog traffic and pollute the cities.
 Granted that you can voice criticism in the West, but it has absolutely no effect.

 The narrator describes this as a “conversational rite in which the progressive visitor from the West attempts to reconcile his Eastern friend to his situation by showing him that things are even worse in the West”, as a way of commiserating.
 Within this context, the narrator calls this the “disease of comparison”, where it becomes impossible to take each place on its own terms.
-Surely, one cannot “cure the madness of one state by referring to the madness of the other”?
+Surely, one can’t simply “cure the madness of one state by referring to the madness of the other”?

 So, to read?